RageAgainstThePixel/com.utilities.buildpipeine/README.md

 ### Executable Methods

-These methods can be executed using the `-ExecuteMethod` command line argument to validate, sync, and build the Unity project.
+These methods can be executed using the `-executeMethod` command line argument to validate, sync, and build the Unity project.

 | Method | Description |
 | ------ | ----------- |